filipdanic/blogfolio/src/source/open-source-software/index.md

 ---
 title: Open Source Software
 intro: The existence of open source software is one of the most beautiful things about this industry and our craft.
-This page seeks to document my efforts in helping maintain it and create new micro-modules that others might find useful.
+This page seeks to document my efforts to help maintain it and create new micro modules that others might find useful.
 seo_description: Some thoughts on my commitment to open source software and how we can all chip in.
 date: 2018-03-28
 ---